Marjorie Sweeting: Personal life and education

 Marjorie Sweeting died in 1994 at the age of 74 after succumbing to cancer, her body was interred at Enstone Village.
 Marjorie had no living relatives, for this reason her estate contributed funds to St. Hughs College, Newnham College, Oxford, The Royal Geographic Society and Cambridge.

 Career

-In 1987, Marjorie Sweeting retired from her position as Reader in Geography at The University of Oxford.
+In 1987, Marjorie Sweeting retired from her position as a reader in Geography at The University of Oxford.

-She was also a Fellow and Tutor at St Hugh's College 1951–87 (Emeritus), and Lecturer and Reader at Oxford University 1954–87.
-During 1948, Sweeting became a PhD candidate who wrote her thesis based on The Landforms of the Carboniferous Limestone of Ingleborough District, N.W.
+She was also a Tutor at St Hugh's College 1951–1987 (Emeritus), as well as a lecturer and reader at Oxford University 1954–1987.
+During 1948, Sweeting became a PhD candidate and wrote her thesis based on The Landforms of the Carboniferous Limestone of Ingleborough District, N.W.
 Yorkshire.

-In 1951 Marjorie Sweeting was appointed Lecturer and Director of studies in Geography at St. Hugh's College, and in 1983 she was named the Acting head of the school.
+In 1951, Marjorie Sweeting was appointed as a lecturer and director of studies in Geography at St. Hugh's College, and in 1983 she was named the acting head of the school.
 Marjorie Sweeting was the first western-geologist to study karsts.
 The study, research, and analysis she released as a result of this became incredibly popular as her concepts are still expanded and studied by new-coming geologists.